lakshya189/Exploratory-Data-Analysis-Cars-Dataset-Assignment/README.md

 - Key findings and recommendations
 - Professional formatting and layout

-You can view the presentation in any PowerPoint viewer or compatible software.
+The presentation is available as a compressed file (`reports/Car_Analysis_Presentation.zip`).
+You can download and extract it to view the PowerPoint presentation using any PowerPoint viewer or compatible software.

 ## Analysis Components